 With 12 years of senior SEC experience and more than two years of in-house experience at a futures and securities brokerage firm, Jim has developed an in-depth working knowledge of the various regulatory bodies with enforcement, examination, and policy oversight of the securities and futures industries.

-During his time with the SEC’s Chicago Regional Office, from 2002 to 2014, Jim worked at supervisory levels in both the Enforcement Division and the Office of Compliance Inspections and Examinations (OCIE).
-After nine successful years with the Enforcement Division as a senior trial counsel and a branch chief, Jim spent his final three years with the SEC as a Senior Regulatory Counsel in OCIE and assisted with operating the SEC’s broker-dealer examination program for the SEC’s Midwest Region.
+During his time with the SEC, Jim worked at supervisory levels in both the Enforcement Division and the Office of Compliance Inspections and Examinations (OCIE).
+After nine successful years with the Enforcement Division as a senior trial counsel and a branch chief, Jim spent his final three years with the SEC as a senior regulatory counsel in OCIE and assisted with operating the SEC’s broker-dealer examination program for the Midwest region.

 Prior to joining the firm, Jim served as an associate general counsel at a futures and securities brokerage firm affiliated with a European-based global bank, where he handled representations before the CFTC, SEC, FINRA, Chicago Mercantile Exchange (CME), National Futures Association (NFA) and Chicago Board Options Exchange (CBOE) in matters involving complex futures, derivatives and securities trading and transactions.

 - At the SEC, first-chaired the administrative hearing of In the Matter of Theodore Urban, a four-week trial with over 20 witnesses stemming from the investigation into Ferris, Baker Watts, Inc. and the IPOF Fund.
 This complex, parallel investigation resulted in eight SEC actions (seven settled) and three criminal convictions.
 Acted as the lead attorney for the cross appeals to the Commission from the Urban trial.
-The Urban case remains the first and only time that the SEC filed and litigated failure to supervise charges against the general counsel of a financial services firm.
+The Urban case remains the first and only time that the SEC litigated, tried, and appealed failure to supervise charges against the general counsel of a financial services firm.
 These experiences led to the development of industry-leading knowledge of the regulatory risks posed to in-house lawyers and compliance personnel at investment management firms and broker-dealers.